DSA Roadmap for Placements: What Matters in 2026

 | Month 5 | Revision, Mock Tests, Company-Specific | 10-12 | Exam preparation mode |

 During Month 5, stop learning new topics.
-Revise your solved problems, participate in weekly contests, and do company-specific preparation based on where you are interviewing.
+Seriously, stop.
+Revise your solved problems, participate in weekly contests, and do company-specific preparation based on where you're interviewing.
+For product companies, you'll likely face a system design interview round alongside DSA — start familiarizing yourself with those concepts in Month 4 so you're ready when it counts.

 Take breaks.
 Exercise.
-Sleep enough.
+Sleep enough — and I mean actually enough, not "I'll sleep when placements are over" nonsense.
 Talk to friends about things other than DSA.
-The placement season is a few months of your life, and it is important, but it is not everything.
-A rejection from one company does not define your career.
-Some of the best engineers I know did not get placed through campus at all.
+Watch a movie without guilt.
+Placement season is a few months of your life, and it's important, but it isn't everything.
+Not even close.
+A rejection from one company doesn't define your career.
+Some of the best engineers I know didn't get placed through campus at all.

 Priya Patel